1. Introduction

 8. Personal data of children

-8.1 Our website and services are targeted at persons over the age of 16.
+8.1 Unless expressly stated otherwise for a particular service, our website and services are targeted at persons over the age of 16.

-8.2 If we have reason to believe that we hold personal data of a person under that age in our databases, we will delete that personal data.
+8.3 If we have reason to believe that we hold personal data of a person under the applicable minimum age in our databases, we may delete or de-identify that personal data.

 9. Updating information